v-zhuravsky/zein-chat/README.md

 1. routes/chat.js
 2. public/app.js

-Add you connection data to config/db.js
+Add you MongoDB connection data to config/db.js

 Download it and install dependencies with command npm i and then npm run start